All Episodes

 She fed it to the FBI and the Department of Justice, who ran with it, even though they never verified or corroborated the information.

-They had no probable cause, no reasonable suspicion, no credible evidence to launch the investigation of Donald Trump in July of 2016, right after he got his uh nomination.
+They had no probable cause, no reasonable suspicion, no credible evidence to launch the investigation of Donald Trump in July of 2016, right after he got his nomination.

-Uh but they didn't care.
+But they didn't care.

 They used a phony document.

-They knew it was fabricated, and they used it as A pretext to not only investigate Donald Trump, but to lie to a court to spy on his campaign.
+And they used it as a pretext to not only investigate Donald Trump, but to lie to a court to spy on his campaign.

 It's outrageous.

-I gotta end this real quick, John.
+I got to end this real quick, John.

 When do you think this new information is coming out that will tie the Clintons feeding the FBI this phony narrative?

-I think I think later this week I'm working on some stuff, and I know other reporters are, and I think there's a very clear pattern beginning to emerge.
+I think later this week I'm working on some stuff, and I know other reporters are, and I think there's a very clear pattern beginning to emerge.

-And you know, Greg hit it on the head.
+And, you know, Greg hit it on the head.

 They walked it into the FBI.